studersi/rbl-plugin/README.md

 follows the established standard for CRS plugins:

 * Pick a plugin name.
 Example: dummy-plugin.
-* Go to FIXME:Link and look for an empty rule range.
+* Go to https://github.com/coreruleset/plugin-registry and look for an empty rule range.
 * Rename the plugins files to the plugin-name you picked above.
 * Write your rules.
 * Adjust the rule IDs to fit the rule range you picked above.